 “To make cheese, one of the first things we needed to tackle was to form a curd,” says Tal Ronnen, co-founder and culinary chef at Kite Hill.
 They settled on creating curd from almond milk made of locally-sourced nuts from California’s San Joaquin Valley.
 “Once the almond milk is made, we inoculate the recipe with proprietary enzymes and cultures,” Ronnen says.
 This classic technique helps the brand’s ricotta alternative mimic the taste and silky texture of the real thing.

-Are there any advantages of eating plant-based cheeses?
+Are there any health advantages to eating plant-based cheeses?

 Finally finding your favorite vegan cheese might take a little shopping around, and it also depends on what cheesy dream you’re chasing.
 Shreds?
 Blocks?
 Queso?
 Soft brie?
 Mozzarella balls?
 The options are becoming endless.

 So you’re trying to be a fromager?
 Your best bet to start is with vegan cheese sauces to douse over pasta, nachos, burrito bowls, and more.
 Hack a celebratory creamy cheese ball with Minimalist Baker’s version made with nutritional yeast and pimento peppers.
 Opt for a cashew and macadamia nut option from chef Lauren Montgomery for a tangy spread.
-Whip up a five-ingredient “goat” cheese in your food processor a la Fork and Beans.
+You can also whip up a five-ingredient “goat” cheese in your food processor a la Fork and Beans.
 Or if you’re feeling ambitious, go full cheesehead and attempt Miyoko Schinner’s feta recipe that develops flavor over time.
-Voilà!
-Wine and cheese nights will never be the same.
+Voilà: Wine and cheese nights will never be the same.

 Loading More Posts...